yattias/mage-benchmark/README.md

 # mage-benchmark
-Benchmarking for Magento API &amp; DB using ruby
+Benchmarking for Magento API &amp; DB using ruby.

+##Usage
+Clone repo, instructions are in the script.